daattali/beautiful-jekyll/README.md

 googlefonts | List of Google fonts to include in the page (eg. `["Monoton", "Lobster"]`) gh-repo   | If you want to show GitHub buttons at the top of a post, this sets the GitHub repo name (eg. `daattali/beautiful-jekyll`).
 You must also use the `gh-badge` parameter to specify what buttons to show. gh-badge  | Select which GitHub buttons to display, available options are: [star, watch, fork, follow].
 You must also use the `gh-repo` parameter to specify the GitHub repo.

+### Use remote-theme (advanced)

+It is possible to use the `remote_theme` feature of GitHub pages.
+To do so, instead of forking this project:

+- Follow all the steps in https://guides.github.com/features/pages/ ***EXCEPT*** the ones where you chose the theme.
+- add `remote_theme: daattali/beautiful-jekyll` to your `_config.yml`
+- add `paginate: 5` (or any value you'd like) to your `_config.yml`.
+This is the only configuration value that is required.
+- Optionally, if you want to use Staticman, you may need copy `_data/ui-text.yml` into your repo if you want to change the language.

+Any folder or file that you don't include in your repository will be included by jekyll on build.
+If you want toreplace a file (css for instance), you'll just need to place it with the exact same path in own jekyll repo (e.g. `assets/css/main.css`)

 ### Advanced features (including how to use a custom URL address for your site)